 Command Description Restore Default Workspace Returns modified workspaces to their original default layout if you do not like the current modifications or inadvertently closed some windows.
 Workspace Workspace Manager Opens the Workspace Manager where you can modify, create, delete, rename and reorder your workspaces.
 Save Workspace Saves the current workspace along with any modifications you made.
 Save Workspace As Saves the workspace as a new version to avoid overwriting the current one.
 Workspace Lets you open workspaces designed specifically for animating, compositing, hand drawing, scripting and the default workspace.
-Toolbars Lets you show or hide these toolbars: Tool Presets, Art Layer, Playback, File, Edit, Advanced Animation, Scripting, Tools, Flip, Onion Skin, Mark Drawing, Easy Flipping, Workspace, Deformation, Camera View, Xsheet View and Timeline View.
+Toolbars Allows you to add or remove toolbars from your workspace.
+NOTE For information on the different toolbars in Harmony, see Toolbars.
 Camera Shows or hides the Camera view.
 Colour Shows or hides the Colour view.
 Drawing Shows or hides the Drawing view.

 Function Shows or hides the Function view.
 Layer Properties Shows or hides the Layer Properties view.
 Library Shows or hides the Library view.
 Message Log Shows or hides the Message Log view.
 Model Shows or hides the Model view.
 Perspective Shows or hides the Perspective view.
 Side Shows or hides the Side view.
 Timeline Shows or hides the Timeline view.
 Tool Properties Shows or hides the Tool Properties view. Тор Shows or hides the Top view.
 Xsheet Shows or hides the Xsheet view.
 Integrated Help Shows or hides the Integrated Help view.
 Metadata Editor Shows or Hides the Metadata Editor view.
 Script Editor Shows or hides the Script Editor view.